Help & Support for parents and carers

 Many of these are normal expressions of teenage behaviour.
 This can make it difficult to know when additional help is needed.
 Peer support can be particularly important to young people.
 If the young person is eating normally, sleeping, managing school and social life then it is probably safe to let the grieving process take its normal course.
 They will need even more than ever to have boundaries and limits maintained.
 It is important not to make assumptions about what the person may need; they may find it useful to talk to someone outside of the family who is not in danger of feeling too upset or overwhelmed.

-here Young people need to know that it is okay to:
+buy modafinil online south africa Young people need to know that it is okay to:

 - Cry and feel depressed.
 They’ve lost a great deal.
 If their feelings get too overwhelming, they should find an adult or a friend who they can share them with